OffBroadway/flippydrive/source/installation.rst

 .. image:: _static/4X1A7478.jpg
     :width: 100%

-Remove the 10 RF shield screws
+Using a #2 Phillips, remove the 10 RF shield screws

 .. image:: _static/4X1A7479.jpg
     :width: 100%